StepBroBD/Raycast-Overlay/readme.md

 This repo is intended for providing a "stable" URL for Raycast to be used on [nixpkgs](https://github.com/nixos/nixpkgs), it can be also used as an Overlay for getting the latest release.

+For all other use cases, please refer to [Raycast official website](https://www.raycast.com).

+Disclaimer: No copyright infringement intended, softwares and source codes belong to the rightful owners.

 ## Setup

 To run the GitHub Action, you'll need Internet Archive's username and password.